fiefdx/LitePipeline/README.md

 # Conceptions

-application:
-    a tarball of python scripts, include python scripts, configuration file, venv tarball.
+1. application: a tarball of python scripts, include python scripts/actions, configuration file, venv tarball.

-action:
-    application can include multiple scripts, every script is an action, action is the smallest unit to be executed by node, every action/script input with workspace a directory for store temporary data, when action execute, input.data file the script input json file will be in the workspace, and after action execute, must have a output.data file the script output json file in the workspace.
+2. action: application can include multiple scripts, every script is an action, action is the smallest unit to be executed by node, every action/script input with workspace a directory for store temporary data, when action execute, input.data file the script input json file will be in the workspace, and after action execute, must have a output.data file the script output json file in the workspace.

-task:
-    task include application id and input data, after task be created, manager will process task one by one, delivery executable actions to node with relative input data
+3. task: task include application id and input data, after task be created, manager will process task one by one, delivery executable actions to node with relative input data